-EBRD is acquiring a 20% stake in Nova Kreditna Banka Maribor Group (“NKBM”) alongside certain private equity investment funds affiliated with Apollo Global Management LLC (“Apollo”) from the Slovenian Government, acting through its representative, Slovenian Sovereign Holding.
-Upon the completion of the transaction, EBRD and the Apollo funds will own shares in a Luxembourg investment vehicle that will in turn own, indirectly, 100% of the share capital of NKBM.
+EBRD has acquired a 20% stake in Nova Kreditna Banka Maribor Group ('NKBM') alongside certain private equity investment funds affiliated with Apollo Global Management LLC ('Apollo') from the Slovenian Government, acting through its representative, Slovenian Sovereign Holding.
+The EBRD and the Apollo funds will own shares in a Luxembourg investment vehicle that will in turn own, indirectly, 100% of the share capital of NKBM.

 EBRD's investment will support the successful privatisation and turnaround of the 2nd largest banking franchise in Slovenia and further strengthen its core banking operations in the Slovenian market.